-Case Study: Enhancing Induction Heating processes with CENOS simulation software
+Case study: Enhancing induction heating processes with CENOS simulation software

 In the world of heat-treatment methods, induction hardening stands out for its efficiency, reproducibility, and low distortion levels.
 However, when it comes to sintered steels, the process becomes more challenging due to their unique material properties.
 To overcome these challenges, a recent research study was conducted by an academic user who utilized the CENOS™ Induction Heating simulation software to gain a deeper understanding of the relationships between material and process parameters.
 This blog post will provide an overview of the project, highlight the benefits of simulation, and discuss the key findings.